craftcms/laravel-dependency-aware-cache/README.md

 Other dependencies:

-- `Craft\DependencyAwareCache\Dependency\CallbackDependency` - invalidates when the result of a callback changes.
+- `CallbackDependency` - invalidates when the result of a callback changes.
-- `Craft\DependencyAwareCache\Dependency\FileDependency` - invalidates the cache based on file modification time.
+- `FileDependency` - invalidates the cache based on file modification time.
-- `Craft\DependencyAwareCache\Dependency\ValueDependency` - invalidates the cache when specified value changes.
+- `ValueDependency` - invalidates the cache when specified value changes.

-- You may combine multiple dependencies using `Craft\DependencyAwareCache\Dependency\AnyDependency` or `Craft\DependencyAwareCache\Dependency\AllDependencies`.
+- You may combine multiple dependencies using `AnyDependency` or `AllDependencies`.

-You can implement your own dependency by extending `Craft\DependencyAwareCache\Dependency\Dependency`.
+You can implement your own dependency by extending `Dependency`.

 ## Testing